superlinked/VectorHub/docs/use_cases/retrieval_augmented_generation_eval_qdrant_ragas.md

     print("Source : " , res.metadata['source'])
 ```

 At this point, we have our knowledge store in place to provide context to our RAG system.
 Now we can quickly build our RAG system.
 To do this, we write a small sub-routine to wrap our prompt, context, and response collections.
+This method processes the given query based on the limit, which defines the RETRIEVAL_WINDOW - that is, the number of document chunks to be retrieved to assist the LLM in response generation.

 ```python
 def query_with_context(query,limit):